PRECIOUS-Gold firm as dollar dips after U.S. election, Fed in focus

 Meanwhile, holdings of the world’s largest gold-backed exchange-traded fund, SPDR Gold Trust, fell for the third straight session to 756.70 tonnes on Tuesday.

-Platinum was up 0.9 percent at $875.40 an ounce after hitting $877.50, its highest level in more than four months.
-(Reporting by Sumita Layek and Arpan Varghese in Bengaluru Editing by Susan Thomas and Matthew Lewis)
+Platinum was up 0.2 percent at $869.45 an ounce after hitting $877.50, its highest level in more than four months.
+(Reporting by Sumita Layek, Arpan Varghese and Nallur Sethuraman in Bengaluru Editing by Matthew Lewis and Chizu Nomiyama)